hibernator11/getty-provenance-index-quality/README.md

 ## Getty Provenance Index
-This repository intends to describe examples of SPARQL queries for the [Provenance Index](https://data.getty.edu/provenance/docs/) at Getty.
+This repository intends to describe examples of SPARQL queries for the [Getty Provenance Index](https://data.getty.edu/provenance/docs/) at Getty.
 The SPARQL point is available at https://data.getty.edu/provenance/sparql-ui.

+## Generating Shape Expressions to measure the quality of the data

+This repository provides a set of scripts to measure the quality of Getty Provenance Index.
+First, a python script generates the ShEx schemas, a list of constraints to measure the quality of the resources.
+Then, the ShEx can be employed to be tested against the knowledge graph.

+The following files are provided:

+- list of classes analysed: query-classes-getty.csv
+- python script to generate the ShEx: shexer-getty-provenance.py
+- ShEx schemas: shaper_getty_provenance-50.shex
+- manifests to be used with the [ShEx Online validator](http://shex.io/webapps/shex.js/doc/shex-simple.html)

 ## Examples of SPARQL queries